pattern

 affermazione, dichiarazione

-Ex: The CEO 's passionate speech served as a affirmation of the company 's commitment to innovation and excellence .Il discorso appassionato del CEO è servito come una coraggiosa **affermazione** dell'impegno dell'azienda verso l'innovazione e l'eccellenza.
+Ex: The CEO 's passionate speech served as a bold affirmation of the company 's commitment to innovation and excellence .Il discorso appassionato del CEO è servito come una coraggiosa **affermazione** dell'impegno dell'azienda verso l'innovazione e l'eccellenza.

 daily words